kelma01/dbms_project/README.md

 **EN**

-  Online Cinema Ticket Purchase Website
+  Online Cinema Ticket Purchasing Website

   package.json includes libraries to run the project.
 No need for extra installation.
 Here are the steps for running the project: